CMB-S4/serverless-data-portal-cmb-s4/dc0.md

 Depth map for temperature for Chilean LAT in Equatorial coordinates.

 Data splits are created by simulating each 1-hour long observation independently, then coadding all of them to create the full mission dataset `Split01` and coadding the observation in a round-robin fashion in 2, 4, 8, 16 and 32 independent maps.
-The full mission data set and 2-way splits are available here.

-All other data products (including higher order data splits) are available on the CMB-S4 community filesystem at NERSC at `/global/cfs/cdirs/cmbs4/dc/dc0/mission/`.
+All other data products are available on the CMB-S4 community filesystem at NERSC at `/global/cfs/cdirs/cmbs4/dc/dc0/mission/`.

 ## Datasets & Files